 Nora Krug is a German-American author and illustrator whose drawings and visual narratives have appeared in publications including The New York Times, The Guardian, Le Monde diplomatique and A Public Space, and in anthologies published by Houghton Mifflin Harcourt, Simon and Schuster and Chronicle Books.
 Krug is a recipient of fellowships from Fulbright, the John Simon Guggenheim Memorial Foundation, the Pollock-Krasner Foundation, the Maurice Sendak Foundation, and the German Academic Exchange Service.
 Her books are included in the Library of Congress and the Rare Book and Manuscript Library at Columbia University.
-Her illustrations have been recognized with three gold medals from the Society of Illustrators and a silver cube from the New York Art Directors Club, and her visual biography, Kamikaze, about a surviving Japanese WWII pilot, was included in Houghton Mifflin’s Best American Comics and Best Non-Required Reading.
+Her visual memoir Belonging: A German Reckons with History and Home (foreign edition title Heimat), about WWII and her own German family history was chosen as a New York Times Critics’ Top Books of 2018, as one of The Guardian’s 50 Biggest Books of Autumn 2018 and Best Books of 2018, as an NPR Book of the Year 2018, as one of the Boston Globe’s Best Books of 2018, one of the San Fransisco Chronicle’s Best Books of 2018, and Kirkus Reviews’ Best Memoirs of 2018, and as one of Time Magazine’s 8 Must-Read Books you May Have Missed in 2018.
+Her illustrations were recognized with three gold medals and one silver medal from the Society of Illustrators and a silver cube from the New York Art Directors Club, and her visual biography, Kamikaze, about a surviving Japanese WWII pilot, was included in Houghton Mifflin’s Best American Comics and Best Non-Required Reading.
 Krug’s work has been exhibited internationally, and her animations were shown at the Sundance Film Festival.
-She is the author of the visual memoir Belonging (foreign edition title Heimat), about WWII and her own German family history.
 Krug is an associate professor in the Illustration Program at the Parsons School of Design in New York City.

 (Photo by Marty Umans)